Master of Health Studies (MHST) 713

 Advanced Quantitative Methods for Health Research

 This course extends the students’ theoretical understanding of quantitative designs related to research in health care.
 Data management and analysis methods will be examined.
-Students will gain competence in using common statistical tests and computer-based tools (such as SPSS) to be able to conduct and report quantitative research from an applied perspective.
+Students will gain competence in using common statistical tests and computer-based tools (such as IBM SPSS®) to be able to conduct and report quantitative research from an applied perspective.

 Master of Health Studies/Nursing 713 Advanced Quantitative Methods for Health Research is designed to help students achieve the following course goals.